keifufu/WebNowPlaying/README.md

 Edge, Opera, etc. also use the Chrome Web Store

 **Note:** Due to a bug in firefox, you will have to manually grant it permissions.
-Right click "WebNowPlaying Redux" > Manage Extension > Permissions > Access your data for all websites
+Right click "WebNowPlaying Redux" -> Manage Extension -> Permissions -> Check "Access your data for all websites"

 ## Adapters
 - [WebNowPlaying-Redux-Rainmeter](https://github.com/keifufu/WebNowPlaying-Redux-Rainmeter) by [keifufu](https://github.com/keifufu), [tjhrulz](https://github.com/tjhrulz/)